CppPhil/ISP1/README.md

 `bash ./build.sh`
 from the project's root directory.
 The `isp1` executable will be placed in the `build` subdirectory.
+Alternatively you can build and run the application at once using
+`bash ./buildAndRun.sh`
+from the project's root directory.

 ## Dependencies
-The projects dependencies are managed throug git submodules.
+The projects dependencies are managed through git submodules.
 Their files are placed in the `deps` subdirectory.

 ### "clang-format" dependency